roshanis/10kings/chapter2_alauddin_khilji_final.md

 (I was right.
 Just not in the way I imagined.)

-The final assault on Chittor's breach was a meat grinder.
-Thirty feet wide, choked with rubble and corpses, defended by Rajputs who had sworn to die rather than surrender.
-Our first three assault waves broke against their desperation.
+The final assault on Chittor's main breach was a meat grinder in stone.
+Thirty feet wide, choked with shattered masonry and the bodies of men from both sides, it stank of old blood baked into rock and fresh blood steaming in the heat.
+Broken shields lay half-buried in the rubble, Rajput round bucklers of hide and iron studding mixed with our own kite shields splintered by khanda blows.

+The Rajputs who held that gap had sworn to die there.
+You could see it in the way they fought, two-handed swords rising and falling in great arcs, heavy spears braced against toppled stones, arrows loosed point-blank into faces at arm's length.
+Our first three assault waves went in over the same carpet of bodies and came back in pieces, men stumbling out with mail hacked open and quilted armor soaked through.

 Then Alauddin himself rode to the front of the fourth wave.

-"The Sultan rides!" someone shouted, and the cry rippled through our ranks.
-Men who had been preparing to retreat suddenly pressed forward.
+"The Sultan rides!" someone shouted, and the cry rippled down the line like a drumbeat.
+Men who had been edging backward suddenly leaned into their shields and surged forward.

-I commanded the horse archer company providing covering fire.
+I commanded the horse archer company posted on a low ridge to the right of the breach.
+We were there to scour the battlements, to give the men in the gap three heartbeats in which no arrow fell on them.

 "Rapid volleys!"
-I screamed.
+I bellowed.
 "Keep their heads down!"

-Our arrows hissed into the breach like lethal rain.
-The Rajputs ducked behind broken stone, and in that three-second window, Alauddin's horse leaped the rubble.
+Composite bows bent in our hands.
+Our shafts hissed in a flat, murderous arc toward the crenellations, iron heads sparking against stone, punching into Rajput archers who had been drawing on the packed crush below.
+They dropped; the survivors ducked behind the parapet, and in that three-count of shelter Alauddin's warhorse, mail barding slick with sweat and dust, gathered itself and leaped into the breach.

 I watched him land inside the fortress.

-For one eternal, terrible moment, he was alone in there, surrounded by enemies.
-His sword rose and fell.
-Rose and fell.
-Blood sprayed in the afternoon sun.
+For one eternal, terrible moment, he was alone in that funnel of stone, surrounded by men in saffron who had sworn to die.
+His talwar rose and fell, rose and fell, cutting through mail and cotton, turning faces into red ruin.
+Blood sprayed across the sunlit dust as if someone had flung a bucket of dye.

-Then our cavalry poured through behind the initial assault troops, and the breach became a killing floor.
+Then our infantry and dismounted cavalry poured through behind him, and the breach ceased to be a line of defence and became a place where men were simply fed into steel until nothing living remained.

 When the fortress finally fell, I saw Alauddin near the breach, his sword bloodied, his armor dented from close combat.
 He'd followed the assault waves in, close enough to the fighting to inspire his men, close enough that an arrow or spear could have found him.